otrv4/libgoldilocks/README.md

 # Decaf elliptic curve library

-This library is for elliptic curve research and practical application.
+The libdecaf library is for elliptic curve research and practical application.
 It currently supports Ed448-Goldilocks and Curve25519.

+The goals of this library are:

+* Implementing the X25519, X448 key exchange protocols (RFC 7748).
+* Implementing the Ed25519 and EdDSA-Ed448 signature schemes (RFC 8032).
+* Providing a platform for research and development of advanced cryptographic schemes using twisted Edwards curves.

+This library is intended for developers who have experience with cryptography.
+It doesn't (yet?) include documentation on how to use digital signatures or key exchange securely.
+Consult your local cryptographer for advice.

 ## Mailing lists